Development Memo

 -

-- Instead of “improved performance”, describe the specific optimization technique
+Be Specific and Concrete - Instead of “improved performance”, describe the specific optimization technique

 - Instead of “enhanced error reporting”, specify exactly what information is included in errors